lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/modules.md

 environments.
 It will also display information on how to load a found module when giving a precise module (with version) as the parameter.

-## Per-architecture builds
+## Per-architecture Builds

 Since we have a heterogeneous cluster, we do individual builds of some of the software for each architecture present.
 This ensures that, no matter what partition the software runs on, a build optimized for the host architecture is used automatically.
-This is achieved by having '/sw/installed' symlinked to different directories on the compute nodes.
+For that purpose we have created symbolic links at the system path '/sw/installed' on the compute nodes.

 However, not every module will be available for each node type or partition.
 Especially when introducing new hardware to the cluster, we do not want to rebuild all of the older module versions